zzamboni/zzamboni.org/content/post/my-doom-emacs-configuration-with-commentary/index.md

 ### Publishing to LeanPub {#publishing-to-leanpub}

 I use [LeanPub](https://leanpub.com/) for self-publishing [my books](https://leanpub.com/u/zzamboni).
-Fortunately, it is possible to export from org-mode to both [LeanPub-flavored Markdown](https://leanpub.com/lfm/read) and [Markua](https://leanpub.com/markua/read), the new preferred Leanpub markup format, so I can use Org for writing the text and simply export it in the correct format and structure needed by Leanpub.
+Fortunately, it is possible to export from org-mode to both [LeanPub-flavored Markdown](https://leanpub.com/lfm/read) and [Markua](https://leanpub.com/markua/read), so I can use Org for writing the text and simply export it in the correct format and structure needed by Leanpub.

 When I decided to use org-mode to write my books, I looked around for existing modules and code.
 Here are some of the resources I found: